lylin17/safety/README.md

 #### Solution Details and Scripts

 1. Detailed description of the solution provided in solution.ipynb
+	- Notebook outputs data_min.npy, data_range.npy and feat_sel.npy which are used by train.py and test.py
+	- Notebook reproduces model.h5 (downloaded from XXXXX as specified in Prerequisites point 2)

 2. To reproduced dataset with engineered features (preprocess.csv, downloaded from XXXXX as specified in Prerequisites point 2), run preprocess_train.py script as follows: